micropython/micropython/docs/reference/constrained.rst

 A GC can be demanded at any time by issuing ``gc.collect()``.
 It is advantageous to do this at intervals, firstly to pre-empt fragmentation and secondly for performance.
-A GC can take several milliseconds but is quicker when there is less work to do (about 1ms on the Pyboard).
-An explicit call can minimise that delay ensuring it occurs at points in the program when it is acceptable.
+A GC can take several milliseconds but is quicker when there is little work to do (about 1ms on the Pyboard).
+An explicit call can minimise that delay while ensuring it occurs at points in the program when it is acceptable.

 Automatic GC is provoked under the following circumstances.
 When an attempt at allocation fails, a GC is performed and the allocation re-tried.
 Only if this